Conservation Planning Boot Camp

 Timeline for applications:

 State/territory associations are the only entities authorized to submit CPBC Training candidates to NACD.
-Each association controls its own selection process and is asked to submit the following information to NACD via email for each of the employees it selects to participate in Boot Camp:
+Each association controls its own selection process and is asked to fill out this online application form.

 Upon receipt of this information, NACD considers the employee(s) verified, eligible and approved to participate in CPBC training and will slot the employee(s) into the appropriate session(s).